iterative/dvc.org/content/blogs/2025-10-31-jupyter-notebook-to-dvc-pipeline.md

 ## Converting from a Jupyter Notebook to a DVC Project

-We will set up our Pokemon generator as a DVC project.
+We will set up our Pokémon generator as a DVC project.

 ### Building the Pipeline